Top tips for co-parenting after separation

 Be consistent

-“Always back each other up in front of the children, even when you might not understand the reason behind a decision from the other house.
+His reply: “Always back each other up in front of the children, even when you might not understand the reason behind a decision from the other house.
 Children need and value consistency from both parents.”

 Keep the children out of any conflict between you

-Research shows that divorce is most damaging for children when they are caught up in conflict between their parents.
-If you do have disagreements or arguments, avoid discussing those with the children, and don’t lean on them for emotional support.
 Don’t ask them to take sides or use them to pass messages between you.
 Your children love you both, they don’t want to be caught in the middle, or to have to choose between you.
-There’s nothing more uncomfortable for a child than to hear his parents criticising each other in a way that he/she just doesn’t understand.
+There’s nothing more uncomfortable for a child than to hear his parents criticising each other in a way that they don’t understand.

 Remember it’s about them, not you

-My mantra at that time was that it is about them, not me.
+My mantra at that time was that it was about them, not me.
 They are 50% of both of us.
 Our children need and deserve a good relationship with both of us.
 Whatever I was feeling in the early days, I plastered a smile on my face as they drove off for time at their Dad’s.
 They didn’t need to see my pain or worry about me when they were away.
 They needed to be free to have a strong bond with us both.

 I have always told our boys that it is important to me that they spend time with their Dad, and that they are happy there.